Wage & Overtime Violations Attorneys in Santa Ana

 Common Violations of Wage & Overtime Law

 Minimum wage law is changing around the country, and a lot of the momentum is coming from a progressive raise in California.
-As of 2020, California’s minimum wage rose to $12 per hour and is set to keep rising, by law, until it reaches $15 per hour by 2022.
+As of 2023, California’s minimum wage rose to $15.50 per hour from $15 per hour in 2022.

 Whether you earn a minimum wage or something greater, if you are an exempt employee entitled to overtime pay.
 Such compensation is calculated at a rate of one-and-a-half times your normal rate for each hour worked beyond eight in a day or 40 in a workweek.

 Despite these clear laws in place, there are many ways your employer can take advantage of you by withholding your pay or miscalculate your earnings.

 Examples of Overtime and Wage Violations

 These wage and hour violations can appear as:

 - Failing to pay at least minimum wage